 In the course of carrying out the activities referred to above, we may transfer your personal information to other countries, which may not have the same legal protections as your personal information in the UK.

 Where personal information is being transferred outside of the European Economic Area we will take steps to ensure that your personal information is adequately protected in accordance with UK legal requirements.

-It is important that the information we hold about you is accurate and current.
-Please keep us informed if the personal information we hold about you changes.
+It is important that the information we hold about you is accurate and up to date.
+Please keep us informed if there are changes to the personal information we hold about you.

 If you are requesting access to personal information, please also let us have sufficient information to identity you (including proof of your identity and address – e.g. a copy of your passport, driving licence and a recent utility bill or bank or credit card statement).
 You should also let us know the information to which your request relates, including any matter or reference numbers if you have them.
 This request is free of charge unless the request is manifestly unfounded or excessive.